LeonPoon/XMLExplode/README.md

     python -m dtsxdiff -- /home/me/Package1.dtsx /home/you/Package2.dtsx

 You can redirect output into a diff file if you like.
-To try it out, diff the 2 packages in [src-test](src-test/test/res/pydtsxplode/dtsx/) and find out if you like what you see.
+To try it out, diff the 2 packages in [src-test](src-test/test/res/pydtsxplode/dtsx/) and see if you can understand what was changed.

 Contribute
 ==========